 How we deal with your application

-Once UCAS have processed your application a copy of your form will be printed off and posted to the Institutions you listed.
-This process normally takes around 2-3 weeks.
+Once UCAS have processed your application your form will be sent to the Institutions you listed.

 You can check your application progress at any time by using UCAS Track.

 We normally receive over 1,000 applications a week during the busiest period but we try our best to let you know our decision as quickly as possible!